Modern Indian Style - Interior Design Guide

 -

-Cotton and linen work beautifully.
-Add kantha throws, silk cushions, or dhurrie rugs for texture and color.
-Play with block prints or ikat patterns sparingly so the room doesn’t feel visually crowded.
+Cotton and linen would work beautifully.
+You can also add texture and color by using kantha throws, silk cushions, or dhurrie rugs.
+Use block prints or ikat patterns sparingly.

 -